lcarcaramo/clair/README.md

 ## Documentation

-* [The CoreOS website] has a rendered version of the latest stable documentationvim
+* [The CoreOS website] has a rendered version of the latest stable documentation

 [The CoreOS website]: https://coreos.com/clair/docs/latest/